permazen/permazen/README.md

 Permazen is a completely different way of looking at persistence programming.
 Instead of starting from the storage technology side, it starts from the programming language side, asking the simple question, "What are the issues that are inherent to persistence programming, regardless of programming language or database storage technology, and how can they be addressed at the language level in the simplest, most correct, and most language-natural way?"

 With Permazen, not only are many issues inherent to persistence programming solved more easily and naturally than before, but also many issues that traditional solutions don't address at all are solved, and some entirely new, useful functionality is added.

-Permazen is:

-  * A Java persistence layer for SQL, key-value, or in-memory databases
-  * A rigorously defined, modular key/value API with adapters for multiple database technologies
-  * A way to make your application portable across different database technologies
-  * An object serialization framework
-  * An automated schema management framework
-  * A library for inverting Java references
-  * A library for automatic field change notification
-  * An embeddable Java command line interface (CLI)

 Permazen was inspired by years of frustration with existing persistence solutions, in particular JPA.
 Compared to using JPA, building an application with Permazen is a refreshingly straightforward experience.